JCZuurmond/dbt-synapse-demo/README.md

 terraform -chdir=terraform/ apply terraform.tfplan
 ```

+This command will take a couple minutes to create [Azure Synapse Analytics] and its related
+resources.

 # Jaffle shop with data built tool (dbt)

 This repository uses the [jaffle shop] tutorial which is part of dbt.
 The